 Ends Policy 1.
 Using a balanced literacy approach to develop and improve instructional practices, assessment and intervention for Literacy striving to meet or exceed the standards set by the Province of New Brunswick.
+(Focus area: Writing)

 Ends Policy 2.
-To develop and improve instructional practices, assessment and intervention for Numeracy striving to meet or exceed the standards set by the Province of New Brunswick
+To develop and improve instructional practices, assessment and intervention for Numeracy striving to meet or exceed the standards set by the Province of New Brunswick (Focus area: Problem Solving

 Ends Policy 3.
-Enhance regular communication with parents
+Continue regular communication with parents (Monthly, Weekly, and Daily)

 Ends Policy 4.
-Strengthen areas of school climate by concentration on staff and students working, learning and playing in a safe, positive, healthy environment
+Strengthen areas of school climate by concentration on staff and students working, learning and playing in a safe, positive, healthy environment (Policy 703: Positive Working and Learning Environment)